databricks/terraform-provider-databricks/docs/guides/migration-0.3.x.md

 # Migration from 0.2.x to 0.3.x

-Certain resources undergone changes in order to ensure consistency with REST API and standard expecte Terraform behavior.
+Certain resources undergone changes in order to ensure consistency with REST API and standard expected Terraform behavior.

 ## provider